riverbed/Riverbed-Community-Toolkit/301-opentelemetry-on-kubernetes-with-apm-collector-daemonset-and-python-app/README.md

 This cookbook shows how the APM Collector of ALLUVIO Aternity can be deployed as a daemonset on a Kubernetes cluster, so that an APM Collector pod will run on every node in order to receive traces from local applications pod and store the traces in the SaaS account.

-And for testing, the cookbook provides a simple web app written in Pyhon/Flask, instrumented with OpenTelemetry Python, and that run in a single container.
+And for testing, the cookbook provides a simple web app written in Python/Flask, instrumented with OpenTelemetry Python, and that runs in a single container.
 The pod is configured in the Kubernetes manifest to export the OpenTelemetry traces to the APM Collector.

-The cookbook can be used with Kubernetes managed service in the cloud like Azure AKS, AWS EKS or Google GKE.
+The cookbook can be used with Kubernetes managed services in your favorite Cloud, like Azure AKS, AWS EKS or Google GKE.

 ## Prerequisites